WinterAxis/ESV-MD-Bible/The_Bible_esv/38_Zechariah/Zech_7.md

 "As I called, and they would not hear, so they called, and I would not hear," says the LORD of hosts,

 ###### 14
 "and I scattered them with a whirlwind among all the nations that they had not known.
-Thus the land they left was desolate, so that no one went to and fro, and the pleasant land was made desolate." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Thus the land they left was desolate, so that no one went to and fro, and the pleasant land was made desolate."

 ***